mootools/mootools-more/Docs/Class/Class.Refactor.md

 All that *Class.refactor* does is allow you to assign new properties to a class in the same manner as extending the class onto itself *without* destroying the namespace.

-This functionality comes in two flavors: A static method on the *Class* namespace and a method available on all classes defined after this script is included in your environment.
-Why two flavors?
-Because any class that is defined *before* *Class.Refactor.js* is included in your environment won't have the method baked in.
-So:

-Use this method on any class that existed before *Class.refactor* was included in your environment (i.e. all the MooTools classes defined before the Clientcide javascript):

 	Fx = Class.refactor(Fx, {
 		options: {
 			duration: 100